qvest-digital/lib-compose/composition/README.md

 - The MetaJSON is calculated by adding all fields of the loaded MetaJSON to one global map.
 - All Head fragments are concatenated within the `<head>`.
 - The Default Body Fragment of the first Content object is executed and may recursively include other Fragments Content objects.
-- All Tail fragments are concatenated at hte end of the `<body>`.
+- All Tail fragments are concatenated at the end of the `<body>`.

 ### Execution Order
 **Attention**: The execution order of the Content Objects is determined by the order in which they are returned from the `ContentFetcher`.
 Currently this is only deterministic within the FetchDefinitions added by `ContentFetcher.AddFetchJob()`.
 The recursive dependencies are loaded from them are in a random order.
-This may case not demerninistic behaviour, if the contain equal named fragments or provide the same MetaJSON attributes.
+This may cause not deterministic behaviour, if the contain equal named fragments or provide the same MetaJSON attributes.

 ### Caching
 At a later point, the ContentFetcher may provide Caching of FetchDefinitions.